 - Loss of appetite leading to weight loss

 - Shortness of breath

-Long-term deterioration from asbestos fibers hardens the affected person’s lung.
+Long-term deterioration from asbestos fibers harden the affected person’s lung.
 This can deprive them of oxygen and eventually suffocate them.
-In some cases, lung deterioration can cause other illnesses to arise.
+In some cases, lung deterioration can cause other health effects or illnesses to arise.
 Asbestosis may lead to heart failure or mesothelioma.

 Common symptoms of pleural effusions include:

 Pleural effusions can be treated by doctors with relative ease.
 Doctors will often insert a needle into the chest wall and drain the fluid.
 They may also inflame the pleura, which will encourage it to seal and stop fluid from entering.
 Without treatment, the fluid can become infected and lead to death.